What is PLM? | Product Lifecycle Management | Autodesk

 PLM stands for product lifecycle management.
 Product lifecycle management provides enterprise-wide collaboration for all involved in the product lifecycle – from engineering and supply chain to quality and manufacturing.
 With everyone working from a central source, you can bring better products to market faster.

 PLM software is a solution that manages data and processes throughout the product lifecycle, from initial idea through development, manufacturing, service and retirement.
 PLM software centralises and automates process workflows and enables cross-functional collaboration for all stakeholders.
-PLM software provides such capabilities as new product introduction (NPI), bill of materials (BOM) management, change management, supplier management and quality management.
+PLM software provides such capabilities as new product introduction (NPI), bill of materials (BOM) management (US site), change management, supplier management and quality management.

 Using PLM software for data and process management gives manufacturers more agility and resilience in an ever-changing world with increasingly complex products, customer demands, global market conditions and competition.
 PLM frees up time and resources across the enterprise to respond to business opportunities and solve challenges faster with greater innovation and adaptability.